Rhode Island Legal Separation Attorney

 In a legal divorce, the courts will address child issues,

-Rhode Island divorce lawyer will be able to tell you if legal separation is the best option for you.
+When you discuss your case with my, I will be able to tell you if legal separation is the best option for you.
 Contact my office by phone or email to schedule your free consultation today!

 The Law Office of Patricia A. Sullivan is here to protect your interests during the course of your separation.
 I have over 30 years of experience practicing law and am interested not only in your short-term success, but also in setting you up for long term financial health.
 Legal separation can be a stressful time and I can make sure your rights are protected so that you can concentrate on moving forward.